Compressed audio optical disc: Material degradation

 Unlike mechanical disks with permanent housing such as hard drives, and solid-state devices like flash memory which generally has inexpensive but tough housing, optical discs typically have a reflective surface that can get damaged at relatively low thresholds of surface damage, in which if damage is just accidental, it could mean rendering it unusable.
 Also, the repeated handling of discs between jewel case and disc drive exposes the disc to dust, and also makes the disc liable to be damaged permanently.

 Also note that some CD and DVD discs also have defective aluminum layers that can flake, and damage the disc naturally.

 If an archival-grade disc is used, such as gold CD or M-DISC, the disc can last far longer than hard drives or flash memory.

 File/volume size limits and access to files

-Repeated insertion and removal of optical discs can occur when somebody has to deal with multi-gigabyte collections which can span across as many as 10 CD-Rs (or 5 DVD-Rs) or even more when lots more gigabytes were to be used.
-Sometimes when somebody is looking for a specific MP3 or similar; it can result in insertion and removal if more discs were used to increase the size of a library of files, in which copying the files to a hard drive, and archiving them there can be a workaround to ensure faster access to files.
+Repeated insertion and removal of optical discs may be required in the case of multi-gigabyte collections.
+Copying the files to a hard drive is one possible workaround to gain faster access to files.

-Recordable Blu-ray Discs can somewhat solve this problem, but they too suffer from most other disadvantages.
-The high cost of stand-alone Blu-ray burners, as well as the higher cost of equipment with BD-ROM drives can negate buying sold-state flash memory instead, of which the re-writability of flash memory also negates Blu-ray's apparent advantages.
+Recordable Blu-ray Discs can solve this problem to an extent, but have other disadvantages such as the high cost of stand-alone Blu-ray burners and equipment with BD-ROM drives.
+Another option is solid-state flash memory, which is rewritable.